planqtn/planqtn/ui/README.md

     - stoppers
     - searchable IBM database
 - UI features
-    - resizable canvas
+    - resizable, scrollable canvas
 - a local database for caching tensornetwork weight enumerators / parity check matrices
 - a global database and automated Github authenticated contribution workflow
 - handled disconnected networks too - this is good for educational purposes

-I want to put together the new compass code construction with Charles's construction and see the weight enumerators
+I want to put together the new compass code construction with Charles's construction and see the weight enumerators - DONE

 Bugs:
     - the network selection + changing + recalculating workflow is very wonky right now